 Last data point:

 Remember this question was scaled 1-5.
-Our school has climbed from last year’s 4.14 to this year’s.
-4.44.
-I truthfully don’t know how much more there reasonably is to grow this, but we’ll keep doing our best to find out!
+Our score remains consistent from 4.44 to 4.34 to 4.34 (again).
+I have said that I truthfully don’t know how much more there reasonably is to grow here, but we’ll keep doing our best to find out!

-We want to reverse this year’s trend in terms of parent participation, but very much wish to continue this year’s trend in increasing positive outcomes and satisfaction.
+We very much wish to continue into next year, this year’s trend in maintaining and increasing positive outcomes and satisfaction.
 To mix school metaphors, each year simply becomes the higher “floor” we stand upon to reach towards our North Stars.
 With no ceiling, we aim to reach a little closer each time.